yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 #### Fix transaction overload alerts

-A notification is sent if database connection metrics exceed the threshold, as follows:
+A notification is sent if database transaction metrics exceed the threshold, as follows:

 - Cluster queue (RPC) overflow and/or compaction overload.
 - Cluster exceeds 200 simultaneous YSQL connections.